mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-05-22-becca-pj-portrait.md

 ---
 title: "Broken Neck Lines"
-excerpt: "PaperFaces portrait of the Becca P.J. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the Becca P.J. drawn with Paper for iOS on an iPad."
 last_modified_at: 2016-10-10T15:18:53-04:00
 image:
   path: &image /assets/images/paperfaces-becca-pj.jpg